pingcap/docs/tidb-cloud/connect-via-standard-connection-serverless.md

 # Connect to TiDB Serverless via Public Endpoint

-This document describes how to connect to your TiDB Serverless cluster via public endpoint.
-With the public endpoint, you can connect to your TiDB Serverless cluster via a SQL client from your laptop.
+This document describes how to connect to your TiDB Serverless cluster via a public endpoint, using a SQL client from your computer.

 > **Tip:**
 >